PlantReactome/Release-documentation/orthoinference.md

 Call the script with `runOrthoinference_master_slice_XX.sh`.

 Previously, it was suggested to add new species to the first runOrthoinference_1.sh script, but I think a better way in the future is to do a quick test run with any new species, make sure it works, then add the new species to the end of the runOrthoinference_XX.sh scripts and start over with a clean db.

-This way if there are later problems with the new species when doing the "Data Conversion" steps, we don't have to rerun the entire orthoinference process, just the last step.
+Go all the way through the "Data Conversion" steps to make sure the new species are all good.

 **Note:** If species are switched from InParanoid to compara, test them, but make sure they aren't in the runOrthoinference_XX scripts twice.
 A quick command to test if there are duplicates `egrep "^projSpecies" runOrthoinference_* | awk -F '=' '{print $2}' | sed 's/(//' | sed 's/)//' | tr " " "\n" | sort | uniq -d`

 To add new species, simply add the 4 char species identifier to the runOrthoinference_XX.sh file in the "projSpecies=" line.
 After each runOrthoinference file is ran, it will take a mysqldump of the database so that we have periodic backups to go to in case something goes wrong.